breck7/scrollsdk/readme.md

 If you build a Tree Notation library in another language, let us know and we'll add a link.

-Building a Tree Notation implementation in other languages is not too hard.
-You can use this repo as a reference.

 Besides this TypeScript/Javascript implementation, we have implementations written in Python and C++.
 Due to time constraints we would prefer to link to other people's implementations!

+If you are working on a Tree Notation library in a new host language, feel free to post an issue or ask for help in the [TreeNotation subreddit](https://www.reddit.com/r/treenotation/).

 Research
 --------